-Ranked Choice Paper Votes:
+Paper Votes:

 The Mayor will announce each board or commission in an order predetermined by the City Clerk to facilitate a speedy process and to accommodate applicants who specify multiple preferences.
 The City Clerk will distribute individual voting sheets to be completed by each Councilmember.
-A ranked vote shall count as an affirmative vote.
-The candidate receiving the most voteshighest ranking and at least four affirmative votes will be appointed.
+The candidate receiving the most votes and at least four affirmative votes will be appointed.
 Should no candidate receive at least four affirmative votes, the vacancy will remain.